Backhousia citriodora - lemon myrtle

 $16.80

-Hardy, native, fluffy white flowers, lemon-scented foliage - it's easy to see why this tree is so popular.
 Best in subtropical or warm climates with regular rainfall, though these trees will come through a light frost once mature.
-Traditionally used to make a citrus tea from the leaves.
+Meredith in the Latrobe Valley VIC on our Facebook page says she is

-Note : in the winter months you may see slight colour change on some of the leaves; this is a natural response to the cold and does not affect the health of your plant
+Note : in the winter months you may see slight colour change on some of the leaves; this is a natural response to the cold and does not affect the health of your plant.

 We can't ship this product to South Australia, Tasmania, Western Australia.